I am not a patient person. I like to go in to a new craft or project all guns blazing.

 I also couldn’t resist joining these two blocks together.
 Even though I haven’t decided how I will lay out the rest of the blocks I just wanted to see how the QAYG binding method I am planning to use is likely to look.

 What I did was sew the backing fabric together wrong side to wrong side just along the edge of the quilted block.
 Then I folded over the raw edge twice and sewed down either side.
-I used the youtube video below as the basis for my technique – though of course my cutting and squaring off is miles less precise!
+I used this tutorial as the basis for my technique – though of course my cutting and squaring off is miles less precise!

 I have now completed my Learner’s Quilt – yeah! – you can find Part 2 that includes more quilt blocks and how I assembled my quilt using several quilt as you go methods here.